 All cities however face the challenge of urban sprawl whether because of coalescence among a grouping of successful cities or from the hollowing out and suburban expansion of a shrinking city.
 For all cities in the ECE there are certain trends in urban policy that can assist city governance address these challenges.
 The most prominent can be characterised as the 'compact city' and the 'resilient city'.
 The compact city is characterised by dense development, an effective labour market integrated public transport and efficient public services and the resilient city by a focus on leadership strategies for health and wellbeing, economy and society and infrastructure and environment.
+(Figure 3: the compact city and the resilient city).
 These are by no means the only policy models and no such models can provide a perfect fit for any city.
 Nevertheless, they provide useful insights into the need for an integrated approach to the delivery of the UN's principal instruments for urban change in order to develop an approach that is city-focused and people-centred.